Excessive Heat Watch issued for Central Panhandle Mountains by NWS - News Break

 Excessive Heat Watch issued for Central Panhandle Mountains by NWS

 Effective: 2021-06-26 14:00:00 MDT Expires: 2021-07-01 20:00:00 MDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts and warnings for updates on this situation.
 Be prepared to drink plenty of fluids, stay in an air- conditioned room, stay out of the sun, and check up on relatives and neighbors.
-Target Area: Central Panhandle Mountains; Lewis and Southern Nez Perce Counties; Northern Panhandle EXCESSIVE HEAT WATCH REMAINS IN EFFECT FROM SATURDAY AFTERNOON THROUGH THURSDAY EVENING * WHAT...Dangerously hot conditions will develop this weekend. * WHERE...Eastport, St Maries, Sandpoint, Wallace, Osburn, Nezperce, Craigmont, Bonners Ferry, Kamiah, Kellogg, Rathdrum, Pinehurst, Mullan, Winchester, and Priest River. * WHEN...From Saturday through Thursday, and possibly through the end of next week. * IMPACTS...Unprecedented triple digit heat and unusually warm overnight temperatures will make it difficult to control the build up of heat in homes without air conditioning. * ADDITIONAL DETAILS...This event will likely be one of the most extreme and prolonged heat waves in the recorded history of the Inland Northwest.
-Unprecedented heat will not only threaten the health of residents in the Inland Northwest but will make our region increasingly vulnerable to wildfires and intensify the impacts our ongoing drought.alerts.weather.gov
+Target Area: Central Panhandle Mountains; Lewis and Southern Nez Perce Counties; Northern Panhandle EXCESSIVE HEAT WATCH NOW IN EFFECT FROM SATURDAY AFTERNOON THROUGH THURSDAY, JULY 01 * WHAT...Dangerously hot conditions Saturday through at least Thursday.
+Highs in the upper 90s Saturday and triple digits Sunday through Thursday. * WHERE...Eastport, St Maries, Sandpoint, Wallace, Osburn, Nezperce, Craigmont, Bonners Ferry, Kamiah, Kellogg, Rathdrum, Pinehurst, Mullan, Winchester, and Priest River. * WHEN...From Saturday afternoon through Thursday, July 01. * IMPACTS...Several days of triple digit heat and unusually warm overnight temperatures will make it difficult to control the build up of heat in homes without air conditioning. * ADDITIONAL DETAILS...This will likely be an historic heat wave.
+Chances are good that many long standing records will be broken during this upcoming heat wave.alerts.weather.gov